Sussex Spaniel vs Swedish Vallhund: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Sussex Spaniel and Swedish Vallhund based on their distinct physical builds and metabolic profiles.
 Sussex Spaniel at Medium (35-45 lbs) needs caloric intake calibrated to their moderate (45-60 minutes daily) activity level, while Swedish Vallhund at Small to Medium (20-35 lbs) requires nutrition matched to their high energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Sussex Spaniel's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Swedish Vallhund may benefit from diets supporting Orthopedic Conditions.
+Sussex Spaniel's genetic predisposition to joint conditions may require specialized dietary formulations, while Swedish Vallhund may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements